ntampouratzis/ACSIM/README.md

 ```

 ## Integration ACSIM with COSSIM
-ACSIM can be an extension of the COSSIM simulation framework and it can integrate, in a novel and efficient way,
+ACSIM is an extension of the COSSIM simulation framework and it can integrate, in a novel and efficient way,
 a combined system and network simulator with a SystemC simulator, in a transparent to the end-used way.
 In order to use ACSIM in COSSIM simulator, please follow the instructions in Chapter 1.1 & 1.2 of [COSSIM UserGuide](https://github.com/H2020-COSSIM/COSSIM_framework/blob/master/COSSIMUG_V1.1.pdf).
 To be noticed that you need to execute the [cossim_acsim_install.sh](https://github.com/ntampouratzis/ACSIM/blob/master/cossim_acsim_install.sh) instead of [cossim_install.sh](https://github.com/H2020-COSSIM/COSSIM_framework/blob/master/cossim_install.sh).

 ## Acknowledgement